Sarwar Azam: Bangladesh Rifles (now known as Border Guard)

-The Bangladesh–India border, or more specially the Radcliffe Line of 1947 put strains on the Sovereign governments of Bangladesh and India since the former's independence in 1971.
-Notable conflicts included India-Bangladesh Muhurichar Island Border Conflicts of 1975, 1979 and 1985.
-This escalated to armed conflicts between the two militaries in the early 2000s (decade).
 The 2001 Indian–Bangladeshi border conflict was a brief armed conflict in April 2001 between India and Bangladesh over the poorly marked international border between the countries.
 As of April 2011, it was the first and only such major conflict between the two countries who have maintained friendly relations since the 1971 Bangladesh Liberation War.
 The Partition of Bengal in 1947 left a poorly demarcated international border between India and Bangladesh (then-East Pakistan).
 Ownership of several villages on both sides of the de facto border were disputed and claimed by both countries.
 The dispute over the demarcation of the Indo-Bangladeshi border worsened due to the existence of over 190 enclaves.